 Chairperson: Lauren Davidson, Economist, Chamber of Mines of Namibia

 The Chamber of Mines Power Committee represents the industry on issues of electricity supply through various platforms.
-Their engagements include input to the annual NamPower Tariff review process and consultations on the market framework for electricity generation in Namibia.
+Their engagements include input into the annual NamPower Tariff review process and consultations on the market framework for electricity generation in Namibia.

 Chairperson: Richard Gevers, Resident & Electrical Engineer, Navachab